13.2 Using the Information in this Chapter

 13.2.3 Signal-To-Noise Plots

-For each grating mode, a plot is provided to help you estimate the signal-to-noise (S/N) for a class of sources and a range of exposure times, corresponding to a fiducial taken at wavelengths near the peak of the responses.
+For each grating mode, a plot is provided for estimating the signal-to-noise (S/N) for a class of sources and a range of exposure times, corresponding to a fiducial taken at wavelengths near the peak of the responses.
 The fiducial wavelength is indicated in the ordinate label of each plot.
-To estimate signal-to-noise at alternate wavelengths, you can scale your source flux or magnitude by the relative sensitivities (or throughputs) at the wavelength of interest and at the fiducial.
-The point source plots show S/N as a function of Fλ and of V+STMAG(λ) for a range of exposure times; the diffuse source plots show Iλ and V+STMAG(λ) per arcsec2 for a range of exposure times.
+To estimate signal-to-noise at alternate wavelengths, scale the source flux or magnitude by the relative sensitivities (or throughputs) at the wavelength of interest and at the fiducial.
+The point source plots show S/N as a function of Fλ and of V+STMAG(λ) for a range of exposure times.
+The diffuse source plots show Iλ and V+STMAG(λ) per arcsec2 for a range of exposure times.
 Using STMAG units is natural in this plot given that a particular STMAG value corresponds to a flux distribution with a constant value of Fλ.
 In producing these plots we assumed an average sky background (as described in Chapter 6) and the appropriate values for read noise and dark current for each detector.
 Note the following:

 • The point source S/N has been calculated per two dispersion pixels and has been integrated over the PSF to contain 80% of the flux in the spatial direction.